Algee Smith

 Algee Smith in Detroit

-In 2018, Smith continued to explore the theme of racial injustice in his work, portraying Khalil, a young man fatally shot by a police officer, in George Tillman Jr.'s crime drama "The Hate U Give."
+In 2018, Smith continued exploring racial injustice themes, playing Khalil, a young man killed by police, in George Tillman Jr.'s crime drama "The Hate U Give."
 In a conversation with Wonderland magazine, Algee said:

 Algee Smith in The Hate U Give